Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.0.9 =
+* Important bug fix for asynchronous users that fixes DOM scripting clash between plugins.
+Recommended for all users.

 = 2.0.8 =
 * Bug fix for asynchronous users.
 Bug fix for new icon types.
 Recommended for all users.